shaussler/TheoreticalUniverse/documentation/faraday_tensor.rst

 ----------------------------

-Unpacking the vector equations into their component form, we obtain in spirit the 1865 Maxwell formulation, albeit with modern notation and conventions:
+Unpacking the vector equations into their component form, we obtain in spirit the 1865 Maxwell formulation, albeit with modern notation and conventions.

-**Inhomogenous equations**

-Gauss's law
+Inhomogenous equations
+''''''''''''''''''''''

+**Gauss's law**

 .. math::